Deploying Django with Kamal (mrsk)

 file with the decrypted secrets (don't forget to gitignore it), and then referencing them in your deploy config.

-For example, given the following .env
+For example, given the following .kamal/secrets

 file: